liqd/adhocracy3/docs/source/JS_Guidelines.rst

    -  what about element/directive attributes?

--  valid XHTML5: we use an html checker.  (which one?  does that work statically, or do we have to check dynamically rendered dom trees?)
+-  valid XHTML5: we use an HTML checker.  (which one?  does that work statically, or do we have to check dynamically rendered DOM trees?)

 -  prefer ``{{…}}`` over ``ngBind`` (except for root template).
    FIXME: check that ``{{…}}`` is never rendered temporarily!